kestra-io/docs/content/blogs/2023-10-31-kestra-weaviate.md

 Weaviate is one example of a well-implemented vector database, so we at Kestra wanted to give you a **familiar-looking interface** for communicating with it.

 This article showed you how to do the most common operations on simple data objects, but you can do so much more for actual machine learning use cases.
-We recommend you go over their [example use cases and demos](https://weaviate.io/developers/weaviate/more-resources/example-use-cases) list to see what's possible, and think about how you could integrate their examples in your Kestra flows.
+We recommend you go over their [example use cases and demos](https://weaviate.io/developers/weaviate/more-resources/example-use-cases) list to see what's possible and build end-to-end LLM-powered workflows using Kestra.

 Make sure to **stay tuned** to the [Kestra blog](https://kestra.io/blogs) for more up-to-date guides on orchestration, automation tools, trends in data management, and new features and plugins in our platform.